MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/gen_dataset.rst

 Reference
 ---------------------------
-Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani, “Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization”, 4th International Conference on Information Systems Security and Privacy (ICISSP), Portugal, January 2018
+Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani, **“Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization”**, *4th International Conference on Information Systems Security and Privacy (ICISSP), Portugal*, January 2018

 ..
 Notes for Constantinos (to myself):